-- In the case of BYO the proprietor shall serve and store the alcohol provided by patrons within the premises (not the footpath area) as single drinks as above. - Signposting of the licenced area will be displayed on the outside panels of the barricades to inform the public of the licenced area. - Signposting of the Alcohol Free Zone will be displayed on the inside of the barricades informing patrons that as they leave the licenced area they are entering an alcohol free zone. - Outdoor furniture should be strong, durable, waterproof and weather resistant designed for commercial outdoor use.
+- Barricades 1 metre in height clearly defining the boundaries of the licenced area will be approved in consultation with the council.
+The barricades must be linked together and constructed so that they cannot be easily moved by patrons and can tolerate wind events. - The maximum capacity of patrons to be seated at tables in the permitted footpath dining area will be limited by the available square meters of footpath divided by 3 multiplied by 4 which equates to the maximum number of patrons at one time in the designated area (4 persons per 3 square metres). - Seated table service of alcohol must be accompanied with a meal and served by an authorised staff member of the licenced premises - The licenced area will be signposted on the outside panels of the barricades to inform the public. - Signposting of the alcohol-free zone will be displayed on the inside of the barricades informing patrons that as they leave the licenced area they are entering an alcohol-free zone. - Outdoor furniture should be strong, durable, waterproof and weather resistant designed for commercial outdoor use.
 Tables and chairs should fold or stack for storage. - Outdoor furniture may be powder coated or polished aluminum, brushed or stainless steel, natural or painted timber, or canvass.
 Under no circumstances shall outdoor furniture consist of "cheap" bulk manufactured plastic chairs.
 Surfaces such as table tops should be non-reflective.
 All outdoor furniture will be subject to the approval of Council.